HtHuanChen/Auto-git-pull/README.md

 # Auto-git-pull
-A simple script to update all the repositories in a folder.
+> A simple script to update all the repositories in a folder.

+- python AutoUpdate.py \[path\]